 Authorization using OAuth

 OAuth provides a method for clients to access a protected resource on behalf of a resource owner.
 Before a client can access a protected resource, it must first obtain an authorization grant from the resource owner, it can then be exchanged for an access token.
 This access token represents the grant's scope, duration, and other attributes associated with the authorization grant.
 A client then accesses the protected resource by presenting the access token to the resource server.
-See Figure 10 for this OAuth abstract protocol flow, with more details available in [RFC6749].
+See Figure 10 for one example of an OAuth abstract protocol flow, with more details available in [RFC6749].